Receiving your results

 When will I find out about my exam results and whether I have a place at Liverpool?

-Your institution will send us your official transcript and as long as you meet the offer and have the required English Language qualification then your offer will change to unconditional.
+Your institution will send us your official transcript.
+As long as you meet the offer conditions and have the required English language qualification, your offer will become unconditional.

 If I needed an English language test, but haven’t been able to take one, what else is applicable to show my language competency?